ElenaCabelloYeves/mami-phageome-analysis/README.md

 7. **Ecological analyses**
    Diversity metrics, ordinations, and statistical analyses were performed in R.

-Final curated vOTUs catalogue are in ENA: PRJEB105288 This repository include all scripts to plot the figures used in the manuscript in plots_stats.
+The final curated catalogue of vOTUs is in ENA: PRJEB105288 This repository include all scripts to plot the figures used in the manuscript in plots_stats.